Architecture

 MArch 2: Students with a B.S. in Architecture or an equivalent enter the program with one year’s advanced standing and complete the degree in two years, which includes the one semester of co-op professional work experience.

 For applicants whose native language is not English, a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) is common, although not a strict requirement.
-We also accept test results from the IELTS with scores of at least 7.0.
+We also accept test results from the IELTS with scores of at least 7.0 overall band score.

 Application Deadlines